 A mini-flood of similar questions was answered with: “Papa Rainier may be heading back to the altar soon.
 Word is, he and David Niven’s widow, Hjördis, are very, very close.”
 Word is, the rumour seemed very, very spurious, but it still took a hold.

 Variations of the story popped up into June 1984.
-It then took something of a breather, for ten years, before picking up where it left off.
+It then took something of a breather, for ten years, before really kicking off again.

 Second time around, it was sourced in New York.
 “Yesterday, royal circles in Monaco were abuzz with speculation after a New York newspaper reported that Prince Rainier had proposed,” UK tabloid reporter Ivor Key [made-up name?] wrote on 1st January 1994.